Sjiun/Tiltometer/README.md

 If you want to use the same model we have trained and used please get in touch.
 Otherwise, add your model to `./speech-emotion-rec/` and adapt the code inside `./speech-emotion-rec/ser.py` according toyour models output format.

-### build Overwolf-extension
+### Build Overwolf-extension

 #### License unclear

-A lot of the code inside the 'overwolf' directory was developed by using the [Overwolf Sample App](https://github.com/overwolf/sample-app) as a starting point.
+A lot of the code inside the `overwolf` directory was developed by using the [Overwolf Sample App](https://github.com/overwolf/sample-app) as a starting point.
 Since no license has been specified by Overwolf for the code inside the [Overwolf Sample App](https://github.com/overwolf/sample-app), we unfortunately can't include the unlicensed extension code inside this repository.

-In order to run the code from 'overwolf' directory, follow these steps:
+In order to run the code from `overwolf` directory, follow these steps:
 1. clone the Overwolf Sample App at the root level of this repository
 2. move all files from this directory into the Overwolf Sample App (replace existing files)
 3. delete this - now empty - directory
-4. rename the Overwolf Sample App directory to 'overwolf'
+4. rename the Overwolf Sample App directory to `overwolf`

 After the template's code has been added, run the following commands: